 Examples of Appropriate Submissions

 Appropriate content will follow all applicable laws and policies (e.g., copyright).
-Lehigh Preserve supports most of the common format types.
-In keeping with our mission of open access, we will provide open access links where they are available, while pushing for the expansion of open access.
+Lehigh Preserve supports most of the common file format types.
 Examples of appropriate Lehigh Preserve content include:

 - Published faculty research (as copyright permits)

 - Technical reports, working papers, conference publications